iyioladaniel/test_databricks_asset_bundles/README.md

-# Databricks Asset Bundles Demo
+# Databricks Asset Bundles Demo Project

-This documentatioin demonstrates **Databricks Asset Bundles** - a modern Infrastructure as Code (IaC) approach for managing Databricks resources like jobs, pipelines, notebooks, and configurations in a version-controlled, reproducible way.
+This documentation demonstrates **Databricks Asset Bundles** - a modern Infrastructure as Code (IaC) approach for managing Databricks resources like jobs, pipelines, notebooks, and configurations in a version-controlled, reproducible way.

+**✨ Features:**
+- Complete CI/CD pipeline with GitHub Actions
+- Multi-environment deployment (dev/prod)
+- Automated testing and validation
+- Service principal authentication for production

 ## What are Databricks Asset Bundles?